firecmsco/firecms/README.md

 ##### `array`

 * `of`: The property of this array.
 You can specify any property.
+        You can also specify an array or properties if you need the array to have a specific limited shape such as [string, number, string]

 * `validation`: Rules for validating this property
     * `required`: Should this field be compulsory